-Particulars of each Director's and Company Secretaries' experience and qualifications are set out in Attachment 1.
+Particulars of each Director's and Company Secretaries' experience and qualifications are set out in the Board of Directors section of this Annual Report.

 Interests in Contracts or Proposed Contracts with the Company

 No Director has any interest in any contract or proposed contract with the Company other than as disclosed elsewhere in this report.